magento/devdocs/src/cloud/setup/first-time-setup-import-prepare.md

 1. Save the file using the name: `.magento.app.yaml`
 1. Repeat these tasks for the other files.

-   -  Create `magento-vars.php` in the Magento root directory.
+   -  Create `magento-vars.php` in the project root directory.
    -  Create `routes.yaml` and `services.yaml` in the `.magento` subdirectory.

 When you push your code, all services are configured into the associated environment per active branch of code.
 These files affect all Starter environments and all Pro Integration environments.
 To update these settings in Pro Staging and Production, you need to enter a ticket.

-## Add Magento authentication keys
+## Add authentication keys

 You must have an authentication key to access the {{site.data.var.ee}} repository and to enable install and update commands for your {{site.data.var.ece}} project.
 There are two methods for specifying Composer authorization credentials.